London Youth Choir Big Bursary Challenge

 Rachel Staunton - LYC Artistic Director

-Lead the project, train the specialists and deliver workshops.
-Rachel will also conduct members of the LYC Girls' Choir.
+Leading the project, training the specialists and delivering workshops.
+Rachel also conducts members of the LYC Girls' Choir.

-Ben Von-Clark - Conductor LYC Boys'' Choir And Workshop Leader
+Ben Vonberg-Clark - Conductor LYC Boys'' Choir And Workshop Leader

-Deliver workshops and help prepare the apprentices as well as conduct them as members of the LYC Boys' Choir
+Delivering workshops and helping prepare the apprentices, as well as conducting them as members of the LYC Boys' Choir

-Co-ordinate the Aspire engagement programme and be the key point of liaison with all schools and music hubs.
+Co-ordinating the Aspire engagement programme and being the key point of liaison with all schools and music hubs.